 This is a bridging device as old as warfare itself and is made from small bundles of brushwood, called faggots.
 Sixty to seventy of these packets are then wrapped tightly together with chains and attached to the cab of the tank.
 In reality, the thing weighs over one and a half tons and is 10ft long with a diameter of about 4½ ft.
 The drawback being that, they were a one-shot comodity.
 Once placed, they were impossible to retrieve.

 The operation went thus: As the tank approached the trench, the driver braked hard allowing the front horns to tip forward.
 At this moment the commander released a finger-like hook at the rear of

 the cab and the fascine rolled off into the gap, allowing the tank to cross.
 They were mainly intended to give the rear horns some purchase driving out of the trench.
 Without the fascine the

-vehicle would slide backwards and downwards into the trench to wind up as a monument.
-Tank comanders and drivers were told to cross at cetain points of the line.
-The shallower and narrower the
+vehicle would slide backwards and downwards into the trench ending up as a monument.
+Tank comanders and drivers were told to cross at cetain points of the line - the shallower and narrower the

 Although as stated, they consist of small bundels of brushwood, on close inspection they SEEM